webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 * Custom attributes (like flavor, colour, genre, material, size, etc.) based on WooCommerce product attributes;
 * [Discount Rules for WooCommerce](https://wordpress.org/plugins/woo-discount-rules/) beta and limited compatibility;
 * Continued development;

+== Important changes since version 5.0 ==

+* Since version 5.0, both plugins (Free and PRO add-on) require each other on this version or above;
+* The Free plugin will not generate a feed if the PRO add-on is installed and is below version 5.0 - You need to either disable the PRO add-on or update it;
+* The Pro add-on will not run if the Free plugin is below version 5.0 - You need to update it;
+* Brand fields are now exclusive of the PRO add-on;

 == Already know our other WooCommerce (premium) plugins? ==